opencasestudies/website-ocs-source/content/home/about.md

-All case studies can be found in our [search tool](https://www.opencasestudies.org/#searchtab).
+All case studies can be found in our <a class ="button" href="https://www.opencasestudies.org/#searchtab">OCS search tool</a>